Fishing in Monterey

 • Make reservations in advance as trips can fill up fast.

-• Be sure to pack plenty of water, a lunch and snacks since food and beverage are not available for purchase once on the boat.
+• Be sure to pack plenty of water, lunch and snacks since food and beverages are not available for purchase once on the boat.

 • Most fishing trips will allow mates to bring beer aboard as long as it's not in a glass container.